 Active rooms are great for sensory-seekers, or kids who are under-aroused and crave more stimulation.
 Movement activities, such as climbing, jumping and swinging, offer proprioceptive and vestibular input.
 These types of input help to regulate the nervous system and organize the body.
 Through joint compression, swinging, obstacle courses and climbing activities, kids are able to improve their motor planning skills, awareness of their bodies and help calm their body down so that they are ready to focus and learn..
-Ball pits, interactive wall panels, and trampolines are ever-popular features in active rooms.
+Ball pits, sensory boards, and therapy trampolines are ever-popular features in active rooms.

 Calming rooms are geared towards sensory-avoiders, or kids who are easily over-stimulated and need a break from sensory stimulation.
 Soothing music and fiber-optic lighting create a relaxing space for decompression.
 This type of lighting is also known as “autism-friendly lighting,” because kids with ASD often have a concurrent sensory processing disorder that manifests in their visual system.
 Deep pressure input, such as that from weighted products, causes the muscles to send calming signals to the brain, so that kids can reorganize their thoughts and improve their focus.
-Rhythmic swinging motions are also great for relaxation.
+Rhythmic swinging and motion on a sensory swing is also great for relaxation.